fbpx

 6. Train your employees to actively listen

 Understanding a problem is important for solving it.
 To understand customers and their issues, tech support staff must listen carefully and avoid jumping to conclusions.
-Unfortunately, many people don’t listen well during conversations, and this can hurt communication.
-For tech support, not listening to customers is a big mistake.
-It’s important to train employees to listen, so they can understand issues and get feedback.
+Unfortunately, many people don’t listen well during conversations, which can hurt communication.
+For technical support engineers, not listening to customers is a big mistake.
+It’s important to train employees to listen so they can understand issues and get feedback.
+Being a good listener is crucial for tech support staff to solve customer problems.
+This helps avoid wasting time on misunderstandings and prevents frustrating experiences for everyone involved.

 7. Setup quality monitoring for the technical support process